The latest update for this article is written by Lindsay Podolak.

 “My wife and I were walking along the boardwalk in Long Branch in September,” he continued.
 “We looked out over to the ocean, and there was a pod of about half a dozen humpback whales; and they swam alongside us out in the water for almost five miles.”

 Why is this important?
 “One of the reasons they’re around is because, over the years, there’s been some success with cleaning up the ocean.
-So that’s a wonderful thing, because now they’re back,” Morano mentioned.
+So that’s a wonderful thing, because now they’re back,” Morano mentions.
 “The water is cleaner, and it means that there is more food for them in the area.
 So now they’re here, but now they also are in the shipping lanes, and that can be a real problem.”

 The threats facing the North Atlantic right whale continue past ship collisions, unfortunately.
 With so few whales remaining, natural breeding is also becoming a major concern.
-But since this aspect is outside of our control, Morano offered the following advice.
+But since this aspect is outside of our control, Morano offers the following advice.

 “What most folks can do is take inventory of what their own personal abilities are and use that to make a difference.”